2400/git-lab-2/README.md

 13. `first`: Make sure `second` is done with the previous step then edit the `README.md` file by adding the following line (line 4) to `README.md`:
      ```markdown
     Die class project.
-Simulates a die and includes a driver program and a Makefile.
+It simulates a die and includes a driver program.
     ```
     Add, commit, and push your changes to GitHub.
-Record the error as your Answer to Qustion 1.
+Record the error as your `Answer to Qustion 1`.
 14. `first`: Git is telling you the online version is different from the local version of the repository.
 You need to `pull` the changes to your local repositories.
 15. `first`: Issue the command: `git pull`
 16. `first`: Issue the `git push` command again.
 Was there a conflict reported?
 Copy the output of the command as your `Answer to question 2`.
 You just experienced a conflict.
 A conflict happens when both collaborators edit the same lines in the code.